jorgetavares/pygenome/docs/development_notes.md

 ## Backends
 The main library to implement the core components is numpy.
 However, this can introduce some potential limitations, like, does not run on GPUs, less portable because of other underlying libraries, etc. Ideally, we would have the possibility to have multiple backends to run PyGenome, like pure python, where it would allow to use PyPy or something that does not rely on C-based libraries.
 Or PyTorch, and that way we could run easily on GPUs, etc.

+Note: after Chainer release [cupy](https://cupy.chainer.org/) as a drop-in replacement for numpy, a quick experiment showed that in this particular case it's not an option to enable GPU access.
+The main issue is that only numeric types and booleans are allowed in arrays to be send to the GPU (i.e., using cupy) and as such, it makes "impossible" to replace the numpy arrays that carry the individuals, population, etc. Not sure at this point if it does make sense to try to enable GPU.